 Easy, healthy and delicious.

 So you might be wondering, what do I do with the other half of the pesto chicken that’s sitting in the fridge?
-Well the options are endless, but I love doing pesto chicken baked sweet potatoes.
-Another super easy, healthy and tasty recipe which I’ll be posting shortly.
+Well the options are endless, but I love doing stuffed pesto chicken sweet potatoes.
+Another super easy, healthy and tasty recipe!

 - 6 whole wheat pitas